JamMack123/ECE_492_Auto_Tracking_Antenna/README.md

 https://raw.githubusercontent.com/ultimachine/ArduinoAddons/master/package_ultimachine_index.json

 # Hamlib and Gpredict
-You can download hamlib from https://sourceforge.net/projects/hamlib/ and Gpredict from https://sourceforge.net/projects/gpredict/
+You can download hamlib from https://sourceforge.net/projects/hamlib/ and Gpredict from https://sourceforge.net/projects/gpredict/ <br />
+In Gpredict, go to preferences and change your ground station, and then go to interfaces and add a rotator.
+Give the rotator a name, the host should be localhost and the port should be 4533.
+Set the max azimuth to 240 degrees.